 Books are essential to me for the reason that I sometimes prefer to read a physical book over the digital version on an e-reader.
 But sometimes I don’t and I’m just fine with an ebook.
-So, the question I’ve had recently is whether or not a collection of physical books is absoultely necessary.
+So, the question I’ve had recently is whether or not a collection of physical books is necessary.

 At present, I have a collection of works by Michael Chrichton, Anthony Bourdain, Haruki Murakami, and a few by Aldous Huxley.
 I also have a smattering of books by other authors.
 But I tend to return those books for store credit.

-Earlier this year, I had my heart set on an Everyman’s Library-style set for display in a glass case.
+Earlier this year, I had my heart set on an Everyman’s Library set for display in a glass case.
 For the most part, this collection would have included books I’ve read and want to read again.
 But there were several others I was planning to read.

 At this point, it’s hard for me to foresee what I’m going to want.
-It might be made more clear when I land in a home… with a library.
-Either way, I know I’ll continue want some books in my office in the future.
+It might be made more apparent when I land in a home… with a library.
+Either way, I know I’ll continue to want some books in my office in the future.
 But how many?

 Some people say that there can’t be too many books.
 But I want a curated collection.

-Most recently, I’ve tended to read nonfiction on e-readers and fiction in print but that appears to be shifting (especially since you can get library books on an e-reader).
-I prefer the hardcover versions of a work if I’m going that way, but my concern is that in the next twenty years this could become even too old-fashioned for me.
+Most recently, I’ve tended to read nonfiction on e-readers and fiction in print, but that appears to be shifting (especially since you can get library books on an e-reader).
+I prefer the hardcover version of a work if I’m going that way, but my concern is that in the next twenty years, this could become even too old-fashioned for me.

 For the time being, the library is on hold.
 But that doesn’t mean books aren’t essential.
-I will I continue reading the classics while sitting in the leather chair in my office–sipping whiskey or coffee or not sipping anything at all–no matter the format of the book.
+I will continue reading the classics while sitting in the leather chair in my office–sipping whiskey or coffee or not sipping anything at all–no matter the format of the book.

 photo: Iñaki del Olmo